yren18/Dueling_cifar/README.md

 ## 3. Horizon-Leveling Optimization on SO(2)

-The second application extends the dueling-oracle framework to a **geometric vision problem** — estimating the correct horizon alignment of a tilted image.
+The second application extends the dueling-oracle framework to a geometric vision problem involving the estimation of the correct horizon alignment of a tilted image.
-Here, the optimization variable lies on the **special orthogonal group SO(2)** (the 2D rotation manifold).
+The optimization variable lies on the special orthogonal group SO(2), representing the 2D rotation manifold.
-Instead of using ground-truth rotation angles or gradient information, the algorithm learns from pairwise *comparisons* of horizon alignment quality.
+Instead of using ground-truth rotation angles or accessing any loss or score value, the algorithm relies solely on a comparison oracle: given two candidate rotations, it determines which one produces a better horizon alignment.
+These pairwise preferences are then used to guide a zeroth-order search on SO(2) and recover the optimal rotation angle.

 ### Description